 Memorable Manitobans: Mary Barrett Speechly (1873-1968)

-Born at London, England in March 1873, she received a BA from University College (Liverpool) in 1892 and subsequently studied at Cambridge.
+Born at London, England in March 1873, she attended a boys’ school as the only girl student.
+She received a BA from University College (Liverpool) in 1892 and subsequently studied at Cambridge.
 She married Henry Speechly in 1895 and joined him in Manitoba in 1902, where he had established a general medical practice at Pilot Mound.
 Having studied photography, she worked as a professional photographer.
 She became President of the Pilot Mound Home Economics Society in 1912 and was active in the home economics societies of the time, a major advocate of home economics and domestic science.
 She was also a member of the Agricultural Women’s Association and the Women’s Institute.

 She moved to Winnipeg in 1916, became a prominent proponent of the birth control movement and became the first President of the Winnipeg Birth Control Society in 1934.
 She also helped found the Family Planning Association of Manitoba.
-She was appointed to the council of the Manitoba Agricultural College in 1924 and to the Board of Governors of the University of Manitoba in 1933, serving to her retirement in 1946.
+She was appointed to the council of the Manitoba Agricultural College in 1924 and was the first woman appointed to the Board of Governors of the University of Manitoba in 1933, serving to her retirement in 1946.
 She was given an honorary doctorate in 1947.

 1911 Canada census, Automated Genealogy.